grokit/dcore/apps/notes_db/README.md

 - In the folder of the note, feel free to add files, images, etc.
 - The user is responsible for moving important notes to a different folder.
 Search will prioritize notes which are in the important folder.

-# TODO

-- See other TODOs in individual python files.
-- Merge tag: merge::/artices/tata  <--- on data-check.py or whatever move there, only refuse if alredy last folder there.

 # File and Folders Organization